jasonsbeer/Amiga-N2630/Logic/PAL_to_VHDL/readme.md

-This was my first run through to convert the PAL logic, writeen in ABEL, to VHDL.
+This was my first run through to convert the PAL logic, writen in ABEL, to VHDL.
 There are a few errors, but everything is here for reference, if needed.
 The final VHDL logic implementation can be found on the "LOW" and "HIGH" logic files.